authsignal/react-native-passkey-example/README.md

 ## Prerequisites

-You shuld follow the prerequisite steps described [here](https://docs.authsignal.com/sdks/client/react-native#prerequisites) to setup your Relying Party and your `apple-app-site-association` and `assetlinks.json` files.
+You should follow the prerequisite steps described [here](https://docs.authsignal.com/sdks/client/react-native#prerequisites) to setup your Relying Party and your `apple-app-site-association` and `assetlinks.json` files.

 ## 1. Installation